bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 solution may be redefined in the context of a specific installation or customer.

-To permit this, Axon Ivy knows various concepts of context-sensitive
+To permit this, |ivy| knows various concepts of context-sensitive
 re-definitions:

--  Regular redefinition (e.g. for Content Objects and/or
+-  Regular redefinition (e.g., for Content Objects and/or
    Configurations): Simply define an already existing artifact with the same name again in a different project.

--  Redefinition with overrides (e.g. for HTML Dialogs, HTML Dialog components and/or Sub Processes): Define a replacement component for an already existing component.
+-  Redefinition with overrides (e.g., for HTML Dialogs, HTML Dialog components and/or Sub Processes): Define a replacement component for an already existing component.

 By defining overrides on project level, the lookup of a certain component can be redirected to a replacement component.
-When a component is referenced in a process model of that project then the lookup for this component will yield a different component (i.e. the replacement) at runtime instead of the originally referenced component.
+When a component is referenced in a process model of that project then the lookup for this component will yield a different component (i.e., the replacement) at runtime instead of the originally referenced component.

 Example: The Acme Web shop